theforeman/theforeman.org/_posts/2018-05-23-getting-foreman-search-results-into-your-puppet-manifest.md

 - identity management
 ---

-How to use the Foreman search language inside Puppet manifests and knowing informations about others nodes.
+How to use the Foreman search language inside Puppet manifests and get information about other nodes.
 This page is an update of the [previous post written by Ohad Levy](https://theforeman.org/2012/01/getting-foreman-search-results-into.html)

 <!--more-->